Last Updated on August 29, 2021 by Vasco Lourenço

 Either way, you need to give your readers a reason to come back.
 And that starts by publishing consistently.

-Now, even if you have lots of ideas, don’t go overboard and try to publish them all at the same time.
+Now, even if you have lots of blog post ideas, don’t go overboard and try to publish them all at the same time.
 Be sure each post has quality.

 If you’re just starting out and find it difficult, you don’t have to write long posts just for the sake of having thousands of words in it.
 That might kill your motivation.
 Start slow.